thanhcong0111/web_security/README.md

 Thanks to Ngu Duy Tinh, a companion who accompanied me to complete the assignments.

-For more information, you can read the attached report to gain more perspective about the method, processes of attack, images, and so forth.
+For more information, you can read the attached report (Vietnamese version) to gain more perspective about the method, processes of attack, images, and so forth.